lf-edge/eve/api/API.md

 * `metrics`: The ZMetricMsg message sent from Device to Controller periodically to report on resource usage etc.
 * `logs`: The LogBundle message sent from Device to Controller containing internal device logs.
 * `apps/instances/{app-instance-uuid}/logs`: The LogBundle message sent from Device to Controller containing internal device logs.
+* `certs`: The ZEdgeNodeCert message is sent from Device to Controller to publish public key certificates used by Device.
+The ZControllerCert message is sent from Controller to Device, and contains the list of certificates used by Controller.
+* `attest`: The ZAttestNonceReq message is sent from Device to Controller to request nonce to include in the next attest quote.
+The ZAttestNonceResp is sent from Controller to Device as response to ZAttestNonceReq.
+The ZAttestQuoteReq is sent from Device to Controller to send the attestation quote.
+The ZAttestQuoteRespmessage is sent from Controller to Device carries the response to ZAttestNonceReq.

 ## Authentication